-Once again, we have another period of change for our children during the pandemic.
-Whilst we are so happy to welcome everyone back to school, we appreciate this is a big step for our pupils.
-It is wonderful to have some sense of normality in place, but we are very aware that our resilient, amazing children have had to cope with such a lot.
-As parents we may see this at home through difficult and challenging behaviour.
-Below are some useful links to charities and organisations offering support at this time.
+Over the past few years our resilient, amazing children have had to cope with such a lot.
+As parents and carers we may see this at home through difficult and challenging behaviour.
+Below are some useful links to charities and organisations offering support.

 CAHMS is a brilliant starting point in looking for advice as parent to support your child's emotional needs.
 The parents sections contains a number of helpful guides, which might give you ideas for ways to tackle worries at home.

 Hampshire & Isle of Wight Educational Psychology (HIEP) remains available to contact for all.